Artesians/TCL/characters/cryo/kaeya.md

 ### Glacial Heart

 Opponents frozen by **Frostgnaw** will drop additional Cryo elemental particles. **Frostgnaw** may only produce a maximum of 2 additional elemental particles per use.

+* **Frostgnaw** does not need to trigger Freeze for the skill to drop additional particles; it only needs to hit a frozen enemy.
 {% endtab %}
 {% endtabs %}